 Extra Long ostrich feathers - 19-22 inches

-NONDU: Nondu (or nandu) is a term used for ostrich feathers that have been evenly trimmed coming to a point.
+NANDU: Nandu (or nondu) is a term used for ostrich feathers that have been evenly trimmed coming to a point.
+The term originated with the feathers of the South American rhea or nandu, a flightless ratite bird like the ostrich and emu.
 Very popular in a number of costume applications because they are light and feathery but stand upright and will not sag like many pheasant and coque feathers of similar length.
 Nondu can be trimmed from either drabs, spads, or wing plumes and come in similar lengths.
 Here at Lamplight Feather our skilled workers trim all of our own nondu to maintain quality control.

 Spads: Spads are a tail feather and can be quite long but much thinner and sparser than drabs or plumes.
 Some are full enough to be steamed and shaped into passable drabs but most are best trimmed into nondu.